rachyoder/Projects-Exercises/docs/projects/attack-of-the-clones.md

 To complete the assignment, you must complete the following:

-1. Follow atomic design principles for deconstructing the original web app look and remaking the Atoms -> Molecules -> Organism (component)
+1. Follow atomic design principles for deconstructing the original web app look

+   - Atoms -> Molecules -> Organism (component)

 2. Use React.js for creating components
 3. Use Laravel to create Templates (blades) to put the reusable components on for multiple pages (different type of blade, with imports for template blades)
 4. Have full CRUD functionality for at least one aspect of the site (does not need to be complicated)